-Fed Chair Powell still a rainmaker with Biden or Trump
+Whether election win is Trump or Biden, Fed Chair Powell still a rainmaker

 Powell's 4-year term ends in February 2022